algorand/go-algorand/data/transactions/logic/README.md

 The TEAL bytecode plus the length of any Args must add up to less than 1000 bytes (consensus parameter LogicSigMaxSize).
 Each TEAL op has an associated cost estimate and the program cost estimate must total less than 20000 (consensus parameter LogicSigMaxCost).
 Most ops have an estimated cost of 1, but a few slow crypto ops are much higher.

-The TEAL program has access to data from the transaction it is attached to, any transactions in a transaction group it is part of, and a few global values like the current Round number, block Timestamp, and some consensus paramaters.
+The TEAL program has access to data from the transaction it is attached to, any transactions in a transaction group it is part of, and a few global values like the current Round number, block Timestamp, and some consensus parameters.

 ## Constants